Business intelligence for finance: capabilities, tools, and integrations

 - Customer scoring for streamlined customer onboarding and predicting delinquency cases

-Risk management and compliance
+Risk management

 - Analyzing risk exposure across multiple asset classes (stocks, bonds, cash equivalents, real estate, commodities, and cryptocurrency)